-Radvan Markus welcomes thesis proposals in the following areas:
+Radvan Markus welcomes thesis proposals in the following areas: Irish literature and studies, representations of history in literature, comparative literature, ecocriticism.

 With James Little.
 “Coercive Confinement and Irish Languages: Ó Cadhain, Behan, Heaney, Okorie.”
 Rise 5.2 (2022): 19-37.